fredtep/SendCV/Readme.md

-# Mimicking Nobelium APT to send your resume or a reverse shell if you are evil
+# Mimicking Nobelium APT group to send your resume or a reverse shell if you are evil

 ![](icono/cv.gif)